paulenriquez/coolify-apps/logto/docs.md

 Based on that GitHub issue discussion, this can be fixed by using the `extra_hosts` directive.
 The FQDNs of the `ENDPOINT` and `ADMIN_ENDPOINT` must be mapped to the proxy's IP address (`coolify-proxy` in this case).

 By using the `extra_hosts` directive, you would effectively have to hardcode Coolify Proxy's IP address (either as an env variable or through the compose file itself).
 The problem is — IP addresses aren't permanent.
-This can get reassigned once your Coolify's proxy (or the server) is restarted — which means you'll have to change something in your config.
+This can get reassigned once your Coolify's proxy (or the server) is restarted — which means you'll have to change something in your config again.

 This custom [docker-compose.yml](./docker-compose.yml) solves this by automating the IP discovery process.
 Instead of the `extra_hosts` directive, it uses an expanded `entrypoint` script which configures `/etc/hosts` before starting Logto: